LenweSaralonde/Musician/README.md

 Compose your own music
 ----------------------
-You can compose music for Musician using any MIDI sequencer, even in your browser with this [free online sequencer](https://onlinesequencer.net/).
+You can compose music for Musician using any MIDI sequencer such as [LMMS](https://lmms.io/) (free and cross-platform).

 The 16 instruments available are: